Kr1an/jsdoc-react-express-sample/README.md

 Client code expects server to be up.
 Server url is configured by `REACT_APP_SERVER_URL` env variable in `.env`

+Client code uses its own url to generate urls for sharing.
+Configured by `REACT_APP_CLIENT_URL` env variable in `.env`

-Styles are a bit messy here
+`Styles are a bit messy in client application.
+It's not the main point of this sample thought`

 ### `yarn start`
 Starts client server on port 3000.
 Open this port in browser to visit client application.